CONTACT US

 As for the housing market, early signs of optimism continued, with mortgage rates slowly reducing and an uptick in mortgage approvals and completed sales.
 Monthly house price growth did see a modest fall in March, a reminder that the market isn’t fully on the road to recovery, as affordability pressures remain.

 The residential market is extremely sensitive to interest rate rises and over the last couple of years, mortgage rates have increased.
 As we enter 2024, and interest rates are thought to have peaked, mortgage rates have started to decline in anticipation of base rate cuts.
 For example, if you take a 2-year fixed mortgage with a 90% LTV, average mortgage rates peaked in August 2023 at 6.6%.
-As of February 2024, they were down to an average of 5.3% (Bank of England).
+As of February 2024, they were down to an average of 5.3% (Bank of England External Link).

 An estimated 82,940 sales completed in February 2024, 1.2% above last month, the second consecutive monthly increase.
-Sales however, still remain 5.6% below the same time last year, and 15.5% below pre-pandemic levels (February 2017-2019 average) (HMRC).
+Sales however, still remain 5.6% below the same time last year, and 15.5% below pre-pandemic levels (February 2017-2019 average) (HMRC External Link).

 MARCH UK HOUSING MARKET OVERVIEW